jchome/PSP-SimpleGame/README.md

 - Renderer: The playground where the player and agents are placed

 The main script of the game have to instantiate the first renderer and put the player into.

+To ease the user interface, another object is used : Widget.
+This kind of object is rendered at the top of the game.
+The usual widget is the player's life, or the player inventory.

 ### Agent
 Link to [Class Agent](https://github.com/jchome/PSP-SimpleGame/blob/main/engine/agent.py)